scottzach1/Project-Beans/architecture_design/architecture-design.md

 This was our first sprint where we even considered use cases.
 Again we had a higher priority on getting our project up to speed, and as such the only scenario we truly aimed to address was:
 - As Richard, I want to be able to easily read and understand all of the code, so that I am able to understand and contribute to it myself.

 This involved us cementing both coding styles and practices which we shall use throughout development of this project.
-Keeping this consistent means that users and future users should have as simple a time as possible understanding the code.
+Keeping this consistent means that users and future users should have as simple a time as possible reading through and understanding the code.

-### 4.5.2 Future Scenarios
+#### 4.5.2 Future Scenarios
 Below is a list of scenarios currently divided into different categories, which we aim to cover in future sprints.
-This list is not definite, and is likely to be expanded on throughout development.
+This list is by no means definite, and is likely to be expanded on throughout development.

 ###### Base Station Setup
 - As a novice user, I want the ability to setup the base station software quickly, so that the overall setup time to launch the rocket is less than or equal to 15 minutes.